Military mascot: 3rd Battalion The Mercian Regiment (Staffords)

 A Staffordshire Bull Terrier named Watchman is used as the mascot for the 3rd Battalion The Mercian Regiment.

 The mascot tradition in the regiments of Staffordshire stretches back to the 19th Century.
 In 1882, the South Staffordshire Regiment was ordered to march with Lord Wolseley to relieve General Gordon who was besieged in Khartoum.
 They entrained at Cairo with their Staffordshire Bull Terrier named Boxer.
 Startled by the sudden noise of the train's engine when it departed, Boxer leapt from the moving train and was seen lying, either unconscious or dead, at the side of the railroad tracks.
 A few days later, when the regiment encamped at Assiut awaiting orders for the final phase of their march, a very thin and bedraggled dog staggered into their camp and collapsed.
 It was Boxer, who like a true soldier, walked for over 200 miles along the railway tracks in the scorching desert to rejoin his regiment.
 This feat marked the start of the tradition of having a Bull Terrier as a regimental mascot.

 In 1949, after years of being the best battalion in recruitment of new soldiers in the Territorial Army, the 6th Battalion North Staffordshire Regiment was presented with a pure white Staffordshire Bull Terrier.
 The Battalion adopted the bull terrier as their mascot and named it Watchman I. On 25 May 1949, the 6th North Staffords sent a Company-size group (some 120 men) along with its mascot and Corps of Drums and Fifes to the Royal Tournament, which was held that year in Olympia.
 Watchman I showed little interest in the occasion until the Band and Drums struck up.
 At which point, he raised his head and marched proudly to the thunderous applause of an appreciative audience which had immediately taken him to their heart.
 Over the next decade, Watchman I participated in every parade the Battalion took part.
-He was presented to Her Majesty The Queen on her visit to Burton-on-Trent on 28 March 1957.
+He was presented to Queen Elizabeth II on her visit to Burton-on-Trent on 28 March 1957.
 Watchman I died in 1959 and was laid to rest in the lawn opposite the Town Hall in King Edward Place in Burton-upon-Trent.

 Such was the tradition, interest and good feeling of the people of Burton towards this most popular mascot that in September 1960 Watchman II was presented to the Battalion by the town at a civic parade.
 Like his predecessor, he was to march at the head of the Battalion throughout the next six years of his life.
-He was presented to Her Majesty The Queen on the occasion of the Presentation of New Colours to the 6th North Staffords at Molineaux in the early 1960s.
+He was presented to Queen Elizabeth II on the occasion of the Presentation of New Colours to the 6th North Staffords at Molineaux in the early 1960s.
 His last parade was the Honorary Colonels Parade held at St Martins Camp in 1966.
 The following year the County TA Regiments were reformed and Watchman II went into retirement until his death in 1974, at the age of fourteen.
 He was laid to rest alongside his predecessor Watchman I.